Finding Balance in Precarious Times

 Rosenbloom agrees that equity is a huge issue—not only from a mental health perspective, but also when it comes to nutrition.
 “Everybody has to be starting from the same place.
 That means equal access to healthy food and programs for nutrition and food literacy.
 We’re not even close.”
 And although educators cannot be expected to address this systemic problem on their own, there are things we can do to help.

 “We can make sure that children are at least taught the basics of food skills and nutrition beginning in kindergarten and going up to grade 12,” suggests Rosenbloom.
 Educators should also remember to reach out for support in this area whenever possible.
-Aside from consulting Canada’s Food Guide, this might also mean turning to resources like Ophea’s Healthy Eating Lesson PlansOphea’s Healthy Schools Certification: Healthy Eating and Ophea’s Ideas for Action: Healthy Eating, or even calling in an expert for help and advice.
+Aside from consulting Canada’s Food Guide, this might also mean turning to resources like Ophea’s Healthy Eating Lesson PlansOphea’s Healthy Schools Certification: Healthy Eating, or even calling in an expert for help and advice.

 “You can’t teach what you don’t know,” Rosenbloom points out, “and it’s easy to damage a child’s self-esteem and self-worth around food.”
 For example, she has seen instances of well-intentioned teachers discouraging children from eating sugary snacks when, in fact, that might be the only food that child has access to.